shopware5/devdocs/source/developers-guide/rest-api/index.md

 var date = new Date(string);
 ```

+### Retrieving multiple objects at once

+Bear in mind that all resources allowing to query a list of objects via GET will return at most 1000 objects, unless explicitly  instructed otherwise.
+You can do so using the `limit` query parameter and/or make subsequent queries for additional objects providing the number of objects to skip in the `start` parameter.

 ## Examples
 * **[Examples using the article resource](examples/article)**
 * **[Examples using the order resource](examples/order)**